SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-with-comments.md

-Explainability - link to the Why of the response and provide sources
+Explainability - link to the Why of the response and provide sources (is this also transparency?)

 ## 2. Bias